jdegene/ArcGIS-scripts/README.md

 *Date: 2014*

 Creates Band2-Band7 composits from raw LS8 downloads with arcpy.
-Extracts tar.gz files, creates composites and automatically deletes all original input
+Extracts tar.gz files, creates composites and automatically deletes all original input.

+### Pixel_Num.py

+*Date: 2015*

+Calculates for each pixel in a list of rasters, how often a certain value appears for said pixel, and saves the result in a new raster.
+Returns also a percentage raster, how often this value appears relatively

 ### raster_means.py